dbvisel/sanskrit/README.md

 - add in more conjuncts?
 - bigger buttons on mobile?
-- add in setting for en-sa/sa-en?
+- character sizing for English names on mobile
 - settings flash on mobile
+- mobile sizing for sa —> en

 ## known issues

-- weird tracers around some characters in Mac Chrome
+- weird tracers around some characters in Mac Chrome?